 I’m sharing this exotic easy carrot jam recipe with Recipes Made Easy for #CookBlogShare.

 Thanks for visiting Tin and Thyme.
-If you make this recipe for easy Persian carrot jam, I’d love to hear about it in the comments below.
-And do please rate it.
+If you make this easy Persian carrot jam, I’d love to hear about it in the comments below.
+And do please rate the recipe.
 Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

 Easy Carrot Jam – The Recipe